 Even though it is rather difficult to generalize customs of many different Islamic nations since those differ between countries and even cities, we’ve prepared some guidelines to get you ready.

 People in Islamic countries are usually polite, respectful, and very welcoming to foreigners (at least in areas that have some degree of tourism).
 However, as a tourist, you should prepare for the pushiness of the touts.

 When meeting someone a friendly handshake is customary; greetings between men and women depend on the nature of the relationship – a bow or a nod may suffice.
 Revealing clothes (shorts and tank tops) and sloppy attire are frowned upon.
 Women are expected to dress modestly (skirts below the knees and shirts with sleeves).
 Of course, there are countries where women should cover their heads with scarfs.
 Bargaining is acceptable and sometimes even necessary.
 Tipping is expected and welcome in hotels, restaurants, and tour services.

 In many Islamic countries left hand is considered unclean, so you should try and eat with the right hand.
 Moreover, pay attention to pass food and gifts with the right hand.

 When stepping into ones home, you should take your shoes off at the front door unless they tell you otherwise.

 Interesting fact: in Iranian culture, gifts mean a lot more than monetary compensation.
 Travelers are encouraged to express their appreciation at hotels with a small gift from their country.

-** Subscribe to our newsletter and get a free customized e-postcard from every country.
+*** Use the form on the sidebar to subscribe to our newsletter and get a free customized e-postcard from every country! 🙂